meco-group/fatrop/README.md

 Fatrop is a constrained nonlinear optimal control problem solver that is fast and achieves a high numerical robustness.

 The main features of the solver are:
-- high numerical robustness by implementation of advanced numerical optimization techniques, inspired by IPOPT
+- high numerical robustness thanks to advanced numerical optimization techniques, inspired by [Ipopt](https://coin-or.github.io/Ipopt/)
-- fast by exploiting the optimal control problem structure through a specialized linear solver, based on the Riccati recursion
+- fast by exploiting the optimal control problem structure through a specialized linear solver, based on a [generalized Riccati recursion](https://arxiv.org/abs/2302.14836)
-- effecitve handling of path equality and inequality constraints, without relying on penalty methods
+- effective handling of path equality and inequality constraints, without relying on penalty methods
 - ability to incorporate exact Lagrangian Hessian information
 - ability to be initialized from any, possibly infeasible, solution estimate
 - interfaced to rockit, which is a high-level optimal control problem specification framework, built on top of CasADi

 # Installation instructions
 ## build and install fatrop
-At this moment fatrop is only tested on linux machines. clone the fatrop repository
+At this moment fatrop is only tested on Linux machines. clone the fatrop repository

     git clone https://gitlab.kuleuven.be/robotgenskill/fatrop/fatrop.git